ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

    :language: java
    :datafile: pokemon.csv

-   This program reads in some of the data from the pokemon file into an ArrayList of lines.
+   This program reads in some of the data from the pokemon file into a List of lines.
 Complete the main method to print out a random pokemon name and its image using the split method. :autograde: unittest to be added.
    ~~~~
    import java.io.*;
    import java.util.*;